 In Wyoming, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Wyoming and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Wyoming and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your registered agent is an individual, that person must live in Wyoming.
 If your agent is a business entity, that company must either be a domestic Wyoming business or one with the authority to conduct business in the state.

 Wyoming keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Appointment of New Registered Agent and Office form, fill it out, and submit it to the Secretary of State.
 Include the $5 filing fee, and you’re set to go.
-For more information on how to change your registered agent in Wyoming, look here.
+For more information, see our Wyoming change of registered agent page.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify you in writing.
 Then, at least 30 days later, they will submit a Resignation of Registered Agent form and pay a $5 fee to the Secretary of State.
 During that 30-day period, you should appoint a successor to maintain consistent agent coverage.